Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- Mooney has averaged 38.3 receiving yards per game in his three career matchups against the Vikings, 17.2 fewer than his over/under for Sunday's game.
+- In his three matchups against the Vikings, Mooney's 38.3 receiving yards average is 18.2 less than his over/under for Sunday's game (56.5).

-- Mooney has caught a touchdown pass against the Vikings once, but did not have multiple TDs in that game.
+- Mooney, in three matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - The 272.1 passing yards the Vikings give up per game makes them the NFL's 28th-ranked pass defense this season.